top of page

 WHAT WE DO

-We are proud to be partnering with Brigham Young University and the Division of Wildlife Resources on a cougar study that will initially be focused on prey selection and scavenging behavior.
-We are also deploying remotely triggered cameras at kill sites to document interactions between mountain lions, as well as other wildlife that may visit a site.
+We partnered with Brigham Young University and the Division of Wildlife Resources on a cougar study that focused on prey selection and scavenging behavior.
+We also deployed remotely triggered cameras at kill sites to document interactions between mountain lions, as well as other wildlife that may visit a site.

 The crucial information gained from this study will help improve our understanding of mountain lions in Utah, as well as improve management decisions in the future.